1922 Auckland Rugby League season: Second grade

 City Rovers defeated Devonport United 16–13 in the final on September 2.
-Marist and Ellerslie had withdrawn after 2 rounds, Newton withdrew after 8, Athletic after 9, and Otahuhu after 10.
+Marist and Ellerslie had withdrawn after 2 rounds and had no results reported so possibly didn't play in any matches and therefore have been omitted from the standings, Newton withdrew after 8, Athletic after 9, and Otahuhu after 10.
 A knockout competition involving the nine teams still remaining from the championship, and Newton who had reformed their team began on September 9.
-On October 28 Manukau defeated Newton 19-11 in the final played at Manukau.
+On October 28 Mangere defeated Newton 19-11 in the final played at Manukau (Onehunga).
 On September 16 a Junior rep side made up of players from this grade played against the Wednesday Representative side and lost 16-8.
 The match was played as a curtain-raiser to the Auckland - New South Wales at Carlaw Park.